A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Summary, discussion and conclusion

-Finally, we emphasize that although the constraints presented here are qualitatively robust, they are necessarily exploratory since they are based on a newly proposed bootstrap-based symbolic regression method.
-This is emphasized by the quantitative shifts in the uncertainty bands when considering different data combinations and applying different symbolic expression selection criteria.
-The results should therefore not be over-interpreted, but instead viewed as a first step toward more robust and precise future constraints on cosmic backreaction based on model-independent analyses of cosmological data.
+Finally, we emphasize that although the constraints presented here are qualitatively robust, they are necessarily exploratory since they are based on a newly proposed bootstrap-based symbolic regression method \cite{PRD}.
+This is emphasized by the quantitative shifts in the $3-4\sigma$ uncertainty bands when considering different data combinations and applying different symbolic expression selection criteria.
+The results should therefore not be over-interpreted, but instead viewed as a first step toward more robust and precise future constraints on cosmic backreaction based on analyses of cosmological data using minimal assumptions.
+Furthermore, the obtained constraints are too weak to be genuinely interesting beyond a proof-of-principle and current status demonstration.
+With the large amounts of cosmological data expected within the next decade, it is expected that significantly tighter constraints will become possible.